luislaguardia/PDF-TETRIS-fixed/README.md

 ## Compatibility
 PDF Tetris works best in Adobe Acrobat Reader.
 Some PDF viewers (especially browser-based ones) may not fully support JavaScript, which could affect gameplay.
 Ensure you use a viewer that supports interactive PDFs.

+## Future Enhancements

+Here are some potential improvements and new features for PDF Tetris:

+1. **Add Colors to Blocks**
+   Different colors for each type of block will make the game more visually appealing and help players easily identify pieces.

+2. **Introduce Difficulty Levels**
+   Gradually increase the speed of block drops as the player progresses to make the game more challenging.

+3. **Include Sound Effects**
+   Add sounds for block movements, rotations, line completions, and game over to enhance the gameplay experience.

+4. **Support for Touch Controls**
+   Enable touch-based controls for better gameplay on mobile devices and tablets.

+## pls contribute :>